Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Preliminaries

 Unlike the standard $\log$-loss with $t=1$, the $\log_t$-loss is upper bounded by $(1-t)^{-1}$ for any $t\in(0,1)$.
 This constrains the impact of anomalous data points to which the model --- either $p_{\theta}(x)$ or $p_q(x)$ for Gibbs and ensemble predictors, respectively --- assigns low probability.

 Since the sampling distribution $\tilde{\nu}(x)$ is not known, the risk

 of the ensemble model cannot be computed by the learner.
-However, for $t=1$, using Jensen's inequality and standard PAC-Bayes arguments, the risk (\ref{ens_risk}) can be upper bounded using the dataset $\mathcal{D}$ (and neglecting inessential constants) by the free energy criterion \cite{catoni2003pac}
+However, for $t=1$, using Jensen's inequality and standard PAC-Bayes arguments, the risk (\ref{ens_risk}) can be upper bounded using the data set $\mathcal{D}$ (and neglecting inessential constants) by the free energy criterion \cite{theodoridis2015machine,catoni2003pac}